-6.1 Benefits of the System
+6.1.1 Benefits of the system

 Our system allows for remotely-powered and remotely-controlled everyday thin materials.
 In our user studies, the industrial designer pointed out the importance of showing the expected movements of a new product through a working physical prototype, and that this system would be useful for quickly showing moving prototypes.
-While simple Flash animations and other manipulation tools can create the illusion of movement, our goal is to provide the actual ability to control and customize the movement while still retaining the distinct physical and lightweight characteristics of paper.
+While simple Flash animations and other manipulation tools can create the illusion of movement, our goal is to provide the actual ability to control and customize the movement while still retaining the distinct physical and lightweight characteristic of paper.

-6.2 Potential for Our Method
+6.1.2 Potential for our method

-While currently we have only shown the usage in a small laser-proof box for proof of concept, our system's remote control system can be scaled accordingly for usage, such as for micro-machine control or remote airplane control from space.
-Additionally, our system can be used for controlling multiple robots using a single laser projector.
+While we have currently only shown the usage in a small laser-proof box for proof of concept, our system's remote control system can be accordingly scaled for usage, such as for micro-machine control or remote airplane control from space.
+Additionally our system can used for controlling multiple robots using a single laser projector.
 On a prototyping level, different permutations of the actuators attached on one object can be tested in order to produce different movements.

-6.3 Practicality and Safety
+6.1.3 Practicality & Safety

-One of our goals is to make this system more accessible to anyone interested in interactive crafts and rapid prototyping.
-In order to create a more cost-effective version of this system, it is possible to use components from cheaper and more readily available consumer products such as the lasers found in Blu-ray drives or the micro-laser scanners used in projectors in our system, since the wattage in these lasers is adequate for actuation.
+One of goals is to make this system more accessible to anyone interested in interactive crafts and rapid prototyping, so to create a more cost-effective version of this system, it is possible to use components from cheaper and more readily available consumer products such as the lasers found in Blu-ray drives or the micro-laser scanners used in projectors in our system because the wattage in these lasers is adequate for actuation.

 Safety is also something we have considered throughout our research.
-Our method will not cause fires because SMA requires less than 100 degrees Celsius to shrink, while paper burns between 250 to 450 degrees Celsius.
-Moreover, our laser system heats the copper foil rather than the paper directly, allowing the copper to serve as an absorptive material,
+Our method will not cause fires because SMA requires less than 100 degrees Celsius to shrink while paper burns between 250 - 450 degrees Celsius.
+Moreover, our laser system heats the copper foil rather than the paper directly, allowing the copper to serve as an absorptive material.

-6.4 System Limitation
+6.1.4 System Limitation

 Currently, the laser is the biggest limitation of our system.
-Because of the laser's high energy it is currently not possible to use our tracking-heating system outside of the laser-protected box for safety reasons.
-We will continue researching new actuator materials that may increase the versatility of our system and allow for precise motion control with more widely applicable heat sources [Smela 2003; Wallace et al. 1999].
-For example, recent research by Yoshino et al. [2010] on liquid-crystalline polymer fibers containing azobenzene moieties exhibit three-dimensional movement under photo-irradiation, and this movement can be controlled by manipulating the actinic light source.
+Because of the high energy of the laser, it is currently not possible to use our tracking-heating system outside of the laser-protected box for safety reasons.
+We will continue researching new actuator materials that may increase the versatility of our system and allow for precise motion control with more widely applicable heat sources[13][14].
+For example, recent research by Yoshino[15] on liquid-crystalline polymer fibers containing azobenzene moieties exhibit three-dimensional movements under photoirradiation, and this movement can be controlled by manipulating the actinic light source.
 Because these actinic light sources are more accessible and safer than laser light, we will further experiment with these fibers to replace SMA in our Animated Paper system for the future.

 Also, while our system can control the bending and retraction of the paper, it cannot control the speed of the bending.
-Because the speed is dependent on several additional parameters such as ambient temperature, length of the SMA, and the type of paper, it is difficult to create a precise speed control system without applying several system restrictions.
+Because the speed is dependent on several additional parameters such as ambient temperature, length of the SMA, the type of paper, it is difficult to create a precise speed control system without applying several system restrictions.
 In the future we will add a cooling component to the laser-protected box in order to speed up the retraction time to facilitate faster continuous motion.